How to Celebrate an Eco-Friendly Easter

 Now that he’s older, I let him decorate his basket with ribbon so it’s more personalized.
 When he eventually gets old enough that he doesn’t want an Easter basket anymore, I’ll then be able to reuse the basket around the house for storage.

 When you’re trying to come up with ideas for what to put in the Easter basket, consider some eco-friendly options.
-Wooden toys will last longer than plastic.
+For example, wooden toys are a good choice because they last longer than plastic.
+Here are several other fantastic fillers for an eco-friendly basket.

 4. Naturally Dye Easter Eggs